 One thing to be wary of is paying out upfront fees.
 There are a number of brokers and lenders who will ask for funds before they even look at your application.

-Our advice is that you should never pay upfront fees to engage.
+Our advice is that you should never pay upfront fees to engage with a broker or lender.
 As such, we never charge upfront fees to our clients.

 In addition, we don’t charge broker fees for bridging loans over £100,000.
 Broker fees of between 1-2% of the loan amount are common in the market.